Jugal050/green-handbook/notes/back-end/java/framework/springboot/readme.txt

 			4.5.
 Creating an Executable Jar
 		5. What to Read Ne

 	Using Spring Boot	 				Build Systems, Structuring Your Code, Configuration, Spring Beans and Dependency Injection, and more.
+																	// done 2020-7-14 00:31:27

 		1. Build Systems 											// done 2020-7-13 23:56:09
 			1.1.
 Dependency Management